 Criteria JORC Code explanation Commentary Logging Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
 Whether logging is qualitative or quantitative in nature.
 Core (or costean, channel, etc) photography.
 The total length and percentage of the relevant intersections logged.
 All samples have been logged to a level of detail to support the mineral resource estimations.
 Qualitative: Lithology, alteration, mineralisation.
 The entire length of the hole is geologically logged.
 All drill core is photographed.
-Sub-sampling techniques and If core, whether cut or sawn and whether quarter, half or all core taken.
-If non-core, whether riffled, tube sampled, rotary split, etc and whether sampled wet or dry. • N/A. sample For all sample types, the nature, quality and appropriateness of the sample preparation technique. preparation Quality control procedures adopted for all sub-sampling stages to maximise representivity of samples.
-Measures taken to ensure that the sampling is representative of the in situ material collected, including for instance results for field duplicate/second-half sampling.
+Sub-sampling techniques and sample preparation If core, whether cut or sawn and whether quarter, half or all core taken.
+If non-core, whether riffled, tube sampled, rotary split, etc and whether sampled wet or dry.
+For all sample types, the nature, quality and appropriateness of the sample preparation technique.
+Quality control procedures adopted for all sub-sampling stages to maximise representivity of samples.
+Measures taken to ensure that the sampling is representative of the in situ material collected, including for instance results for field duplicate/secondhalf sampling.
 Whether sample sizes are appropriate to the grain size of the material being sampled.
+All hydro-metallurgy samples are prepared at the Simulus Engineers' laboratory located in Welshpool W.A The initial beneficiated ore sample material is further prepared using simple physical separation techniques including size reduction an scrubbing.
+Sample sizes are considered appropriate for the nature of the test work.
 Quality of assay data and laboratory tests The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
-For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make • N/A taboratory tests and model, reading times, calibrations factors applied and their derivation, etc. Nature of quality control procedures adopted (eg standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (ie lack of bias) and precision have been established.
+For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. Nature of quality control procedures adopted (eg standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (ie lack of bias) and precision have been established.
+The EMM samples were assayed at the TSW Analytical Pty Ltd laboratory.
+The sample (0.25g) was accurately weighed into Teflon beakers then digested in hydrochloric acid solution (2mL, 32%wt), once the metal had dissolved the digestate was taken to incipient dryness.
+The residue was then dissolved in a nitric acid solution (25mL, 5%v/v), then suitably diluted for ICP-AES and ICP-MS analysis The samples have been assayed for Beryllium, Boron, Sodium, Magnesium, Aluminium, Silicon, Phosphorous, Sulfur, Potassium, Calcium, Scandium, Titanium, Vanadium, Chromium, Manganese, Iron, Cobalt, Nickel, Copper, Zinc, Gallium, Germanium, Arsenic, Selenium, Rubidium, Strontium, Yttrium, Zirconium, Niobium, Molybdenum, Cadmium, Indium, Tin, Antinomy, Caesium, Barium, Lanthanum, Cerium, Praseodymium, Neodymium, Samarium, Europium, Gadolinium, Terbium,